Looking for support for your finance function? Book a time with an expert.

 Cash accounting often masks critical business realities:

-• Profitability appears distorted by payment timing rather than actual business activity
+• Profitability looks misrepresented by the timing of payments rather than business operations

-• Seasonal businesses see exaggerated peaks and valleys
+• Seasonal businesses also witness exaggerated highs and lows

 Cash accounting faces substantial limitations in formal financial contexts:

-• Generally Accepted Accounting Principles (GAAP) require accrual accounting
+• Generally Accepted Accounting Principles (GAAP) require the use of accrual accounting

-• Growth beyond certain revenue thresholds triggers mandatory accrual accounting
+• Increases above certain levels of revenue require mandatory accrual accounting

 • Limited usability for benchmarking against industry standards